-- Supplier management: This is the most important and often ignored part of procurement process.
+- Supplier management: This is the most important and often ignored part of the procurement process.
 This is especially critical for strategic vendors, managing supplier performance and relationship can lead to smooth operations and cost savings for both buyers and suppliers.

 What is procurement strategy?

-As per Wikipedia “ Strategy (from Greek στρατηγία stratēgia, “art of troop leader; office of general, command, generalship”) is a high level plan to achieve one or more goals under conditions of uncertainty.
+As per Wikipedia “ Strategy (from Greek στρατηγία stratēgia, “art of troop leader; office of general, command, generalship”) is a high-level plan to achieve one or more goals under conditions of uncertainty.

-Procurement is defined as the process of finding right sources of supply, agreeing terms and acquiring product or services an organization needs to deliver value to its customers.
+Procurement is defined as the process of finding right sources of supply, agreeing on terms and acquiring product or services an organization needs to deliver value to its customers.

 Benefits of a procurement strategy?